tribixbite/awesome/README.md

 *   [discordlookup/discordlookup](https://github.com/discordlookup/discordlookup) - DiscordLookup | Get more out of Discord with Discord Lookup!
 Snowflake Decoder, Guild List with Stats, Invite Info and more...
 *   [mledoze/countries](https://github.com/mledoze/countries) - World countries in JSON, CSV, XML and Yaml.
 Any help is welcome!
 *   [matthiasmullie/minify](https://github.com/matthiasmullie/minify) - CSS & JavaScript minifier, in PHP.
 Removes whitespace, strips comments, combines files (incl. @import statements and small assets in CSS files), and optimizes/shortens a few common programming patterns.
+*   [nehalvpatel/cgui](https://github.com/nehalvpatel/cgui) - A web interface for cgminer that is made to reduce setup time and increase productivity, featuring the famous 2 minute install.

 ## C